markcditzel/Solo_project_Patients/Patient.md

 As a clinician
-I want to document each diagnosis of a disease in a patient So I am store their disease history and monitor their patterns of disease over time
+I want to document each diagnosis of a disease in a patient So I can store their disease history and monitor their patterns of disease over time

 Clinicians should be able to:
 	 create a patient